david-sterling/CarND_LaneLines-P1/writeup.md

 One potential shortcoming would be what would happen when lanes are curved

-Another shortcoming could be ...
+Another shortcoming could be the lines are adjusted without "memory", so the change on slope sometimes is so abrupt and sometimes a line is almost horizontal when white/yellow cars and signals pass throught the filter and are mistakenly detected as lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to have memory and stablish a maximum slope change from last photogram to improve smoothiness.

-Another potential improvement could be to ...
+Another potential improvement could be to better adjust the filters to improve behaviour when contrast conditions or light are worse.